Maverick95/circus-simulation/CircusSimulation/DisplayPatternWindowReadMe.txt

 DisplayPatternWindow

 1) Manages link to the Pattern Handler.
-2) Handles the regular drawing of the screen (but passes invalidation to child)
+2) Handles the regular drawing of the screen,
 3) Handles addition of a new pattern to the screen.
 3) Handles starting / stopping of timer for updating screen.